to Appletreewick (via Thorpe)

 It starts off as a stony track then turns

-left crossing a stream via a plank.
+left crossing a stream via a plank, after going through a gated slit stile.

 The path, which is easy to follow, then